-Notice of Funding Renewal Limitation: The NHPRC now limits the number of years it will support projects in this grant category.
-All projects seeking renewed funding are limited to a maximum of up to 10 years total funding support, beginning with and including any funds awarded for the FY 2022 funding year.
+\\Notice of Funding Renewal Limitation: The NHPRC now limits the number of years it will support projects in this grant category.
+All projects seeking renewed funding are limited to a maximum of up to 10 years total funding support, beginning with and including any funds awarded for FY 2022.
 (Funding years need not be consecutive.)